mattdvhope/source-landing/content/blog/low-cost-ad/index.md

 Dear Reader,

-In the next month, I will role out a service that will help you to build a "golden ad."

 Every business owner's dream is an ad that costs very little and yet brings in huge sales.

-My service will help you to realize this dream.
+In the next month, I will role out a service that helps you to realize this dream.

 But there is one "catch."

 You will need to transform your "modern mindset."

-You will need to travel backward in time.
+You will need to travel backwards in time.

 _You will need to harken back to **the advertising days of old**._

-So like/follow my page on Facebook to find out how you can soon **transform your sales**!
+So like/follow my page on Facebook to find out how you can soon **skyrocket your sales conversion percentages**!

-Sincerely,
-Matt Malone
+_"Hitch your wagon to a star!"_ -- Ralph Waldo Emerson